 Can Help to Control Appetite

-If you’ve been trying all sorts of ways to drop those last few stubborn pounds or kilos, sea moss might be just the thing to help you reach your goal.
+If you’ve been trying all sorts of ways to drop those last few stubborn pounds or kilos, this seaweed might be just the thing to help you reach your goal.

 Various studies have pointed to the presence of a specific type of dietary fiber in seaweeds like sea moss, and fucoxanthin.
 It is through these that the body can receive messages that tell it that it has had enough food.